Which Heads Matter for Reasoning? RL-Guided KV Cache Compression: Introduction

 \section{Introduction}

 Recent advanced reasoning large language models (LLMs) \citep{openai2024openaio1,team2025kimik15a, deepseek-ai2025deepseekr1incentivizing, gemini} exhibit complex reasoning behaviors, such as self-reflection to revisit previous steps and exploration of alternative approaches, and achieve revolutionary performance on challenging mathematical and coding problems.
-However, this breakthrough creates an unprecedented memory bottleneck: the extension of chain-of-thought (CoT) reasoning generates significantly more tokens compared to conventional instruct models.
-For instance, Llama-3.1-8B-R1 (BF16) requires 16GB additional GPU memory for 32k CoT generation with a single query, primarily due to quadratic attention computation and expanding KV cache.
-This makes batch processing nearly impossible and fundamentally limits the practical deployment of reasoning models.
+However, this breakthrough comes at a cost: the extended chain-of-thought (CoT) reasoning generates significantly more tokens compared to instruct models, creating substantial deployment challenges.
+More critically, these extended reasoning chains prove highly fragile to information loss, where KV cache compression methods that work well for instruct models severely degrade reasoning scenarios.